lixilinx/IVA4Cocktail/README.md

 I use [this code](https://www.mathworks.com/matlabcentral/fileexchange/5116-room-impulse-response-generator) to generate room impulse response (RIR).
 It is light and fast.
 But, as the original image source method, it cannot simulate fractional delays.
 So, I generate the RIR with higher sampling rate, and then decimate to the correct sampling rate.

 You need to correctly set the path in 'generate_mixtures.m' to run the performance comparison simulations.
 Sample FNN and RNN density models prepared as in the report are included here.
-The neural network density models consistently outperform simple ones like multivariate Laplace or generalized Gaussian distribution.
+The neural network density models consistently outperform simple ones like multivariate Laplace, generalized Gaussian or Student's t- distribution.

 ### Sample separation results